We have exciting plans to rejuvenate Copthorne Recreation Ground

 Funding

-Sadly, despite applying for funding from the National Lottery, the SUEZ Grant and twice to the Community Ownership Fund, we were not successful in our bids.
+Sadly, despite previously applying for funding from the National Lottery, the SUEZ Grant and twice to the Community Ownership Fund, we were not successful in our bids.
 Nor were we successful in asking MSDC to amend the Section 106 agreement to include informal play.

-Since then we have been successful in our application for £4,976 from MSDC’s Community Grant Fund for money towards the cost of several specified items of play equipment.
+Since then, we have been successful in our application for £4,976 from MSDC’s Community Grant Fund for money towards the cost of several specified items of play equipment.

 What You Can Do to Help